Michael P. McCuskey: State judicial service

-He was elected an Illinois state circuit court judge on the Tenth Judicial Circuit from 1988 to 1990, where he sat in felony court at Peoria.
+McCuskey was elected an Illinois state circuit court judge on the Tenth Judicial Circuit from 1988 to 1990, where he sat in felony court at Peoria.
 When two new seats were created on the Illinois Appellate Court, he chose to run for one of the newly created seats.
 In the 1990 general election, McCuskey defeated Republican candidate William Holdridge.
-Robert A. Barnes Jr. was appointed by the Illinois Supreme Court to succeed him in the 10th circuit effective January 3, 1991.
+Robert A. Barnes Jr. was appointed by the Illinois Supreme Court to succeed him in the Tenth Circuit effective January 3, 1991.

 McCuskey served as a judge on the Illinois Appellate Court from 1990 to 1998.
 In 1993, he was selected its presiding judge.
 In 1991, he received the Illinois Public Defender Association's Award of Excellence and Meritorious Service.
 While an appellate court judge, McCuskey was appointed to the Administrative Committee, replacing Tobias Barry, who had served as committee chairman.

 After his confirmation to the federal bench by the U.S. Senate, the Illinois Supreme Court appointed former state legislator Judy Koehler to the vacancy.

 Federal judicial service

-He was nominated for the United States District Court for the Central District of Illinois by President Bill Clinton on July 31, 1997, to a seat vacated by Harold Baker.
-McCuskey and G. Patrick Murphy's respective nominations were held by Phil Gramm in retaliation for Carol Moseley Braun blocking Gramm's preferred nominee to the Commodity Futures Trading Commission until the intervention of George Ryan.
+McCuskey was nominated for the United States District Court for the Central District of Illinois by President Bill Clinton on July 31, 1997, to a seat vacated by Harold Baker.
+McCuskey and G. Patrick Murphy's respective nominations were held by Senator Phil Gramm in retaliation for Carol Moseley Braun blocking Gramm's preferred nominee to the Commodity Futures Trading Commission until the intervention of George Ryan.
 McCuskey was confirmed by the United States Senate on April 2, 1998, and received his commission on April 3, 1998.
 He served as chief judge of the district from December 14, 2004 to March 12, 2012, when he swore in successor James E. Shadid.
 McCuskey took senior status on June 30, 2013, and retired from the bench on May 31, 2014.

 Return to state judicial service

-He was appointed to the Illinois Tenth Judicial Circuit, his original seat, taking office on June 3, 2014, to complete the term of the retiring Kevin Galley.
+McCuskey was appointed to the Illinois Tenth Judicial Circuit, his original seat, taking office on June 3, 2014, to complete the term of the retiring Kevin Galley.
 McCuskey took up his seat in Marshall County, and stated his intention to run for election in November 2016.
 In 2016, McCuskey was elected to the vacancy unopposed.
 He stepped down as a judge in 2020 The Illinois Supreme Court appointed Paul Bauer as McCuskey's successor as the resident circuit judge of Marshall County.